 On your essential visit to the Plaza de Oriente in Madrid, where you will find the great monumental jewel that is the Royal Palace, you can also visit the Almudena Cathedral.

-This is the main ecclesiastical building in Madrid, which curiously only recently has the title of cathedral, and which houses the figure of the patron saint of Madrid, the Virgin of the Almudena.
+This is the main ecclesiastical building in Madrid, which curiously only recently has the title of cathedral, and which houses the figure of the patron saint of Madrid, The Virgin of the Almudena.

 Indeed, since the 16th century Madrid happened to be the capital of Spain, there was a need to provide it with a cathedral monument.